PSkinnerTech/permalaunch/README.md

 Deploy your web apps to the permaweb with ease!
 Permalaunch is a CLI tool that simplifies the process of deploying applications to Arweave.

+## BETA

+This is a beta release.
+Please report any issues to [https://github.com/pskinnertech/permalaunch/issues](https://github.com/pskinnertech/permalaunch/issues)
+When this tool is ready for production, it will be renamed, this CLI will be deprecated, and the tool will be moved to a new repository.
 ## Features

 - 🚀 One-command deployment to Arweave